MatthewMaker/Sasona/README.md

 to do:
 - Jackie advises dark green background with white font color for Header & nav bar
 - Edit content
-- FAQ page - Create scroll down lings ; group content by category
+- FAQ page - accordian
 - Create application page and form
-- Roll over map with Rent $
-- Embed map for links page
-- Ensure browser compatibility & responsive design